JasonQiu1/MyDKUHub/README.md

 You can choose whatever database name you like.

-If you would like to instantiate the database with sample data, then additionally run `init_sql/insert.sql`.
+If you would like to instantiate the database with sample data, then additionally run `init_sql/insert.sql` before step 3 above.

 Modify the `.env` file to have the correct login credentials and MyDKUHub database name to the database you have set up above.